 Alcohol affects many parts of the brain, but the central nervous system is hit the hardest.
 The CNS controls many functions of your body including balance.
 Both the walk and turn and the one leg stand tests are meant to test the sense of balance.
 The problem with both of these tests is that it doesn’t take into account age, weight, general coordination or physical injuries of a person.
 Someone who is older or overweight may have more difficulty standing on one leg.
 Someone who’s sober but has an inner ear infection can appear as intoxicated as someone staggering out of a bar.
 Wind, rain, snow and uneven ground can also affect the ability for a person to actually pass these tests.

 In the end, there are simply too many variables for these tests to be considered even remotely accurate, which is a big part of the reason they’ve taken a back seat to chemical testing.
 A little known fact is that some states won’t even allow the results of FST’s in court.
 Even littler known is that, anyone over 21 years of age can actually decline to take these tests.
 If you get pulled over and are arrested for driving under the influence of alcohol (DUI) or driving while impaired by alcohol (DWI), it’s important to get help.
 The experienced DUI attorneys of Alpert Schreyer understand the difficulties of a DUI/DWI conviction and the impact it can have on your life and are here to help.
-Call today for a free consultation with one of their top attorneys.
+Call today for a free case evaluation with one of their top attorneys.